adamwight/wiki_elixir/README.md

 * `Wiki.Ores` to access the [ORES](https://www.mediawiki.org/wiki/ORES) service [API](https://ores.wikimedia.org/v3/),
 machine-learning models for estimating revision and edit quality.

-This library is beta-quality, and written by an beginner Elixir probrammer so please suggest improvements.
+This library is beta-quality, and written by an beginning Elixir programmer so please suggest improvements.
 The public interface will evolve, and the [0.x](https://semver.org/) releases in particular are likely to include breaking changes between versions.
 These will be documented in the [change log](CHANGELOG.md).